We have just one story this June coming to us from Vectors, but it is a story we're very excited about, and one that is sparking quite a conversation:

 We are, after all, a fairly unique family of schools.
 With different types of BASIS.ed-managed schools all around the country, you might not know where to "start" in your search for information.
 Though many of us are far away from one another, we are united by the common threads of an unparalleled curriculum in both breadth and depth, and a culture driven by our insatiable desire - as students and educators - to constantly grow, improve, and be the best version of ourselves we can be.

 Vectors, a BASIS.ed news site, goes beyond the reaches of our school blog, Eureka!
-Silicon Valley to provide to you a window into what it means to be united by these common threads.
+Brooklyn to provide to you a window into what it means to be united by these common threads.
 It is a window into what is going on in and around BASIS.ed-managed schools and students throughout the country (and world!).
 Take a minute to visit Vectors and subscribe to receive their posts fresh in your inbox.

 As a reminder, on the last day of each month, we will send out a recap of some of the top posts for the month.